 § 90-85.28.
 Selection by pharmacists permissible; prescriber may permit or prohibit selection; price limit on selected drugs; communication of dispensed biological products under specified circumstances.

-(a) A pharmacist dispensing a prescription for a drug product prescribed by its brand name may select any equivalent drug product which meets the following standards:
+(a) A pharmacist dispensing a prescription for a drug product prescribed by its brand name may select any equivalent drug or interchangeable biological product which meets all of the following standards:

-(3) Effective January 1, 1982, all oral solid dosage forms shall have a logo, or other identification mark, or the product name to identify the manufacturer or distributor;
+(3) All oral solid dosage forms shall have a logo, or other identification mark, or the product name to identify the manufacturer or distributor.

-(4) The manufacturer shall have adequate provisions for drug recall; and
+(4) The manufacturer shall have adequate provisions for drug recall.

-(5) The manufacturer shall have adequate provisions for return of outdated drugs, through his distributor or otherwise.
+(5) The manufacturer shall have adequate provisions for return of outdated drugs, through the distributor or otherwise.

-(b) The pharmacist shall not select an equivalent drug product if the prescriber instructs otherwise by one of the following methods:
+(b) The pharmacist shall not select an equivalent drug or interchangeable biological product if the prescriber instructs otherwise by one of the following methods:

 (1) A prescription form shall be preprinted or stamped with two signature lines at the bottom of the form which read: